 The Vice President is elected by votes cast by the ISO members, with one vote per country.
 This appointment is evidence of the UNE's reputation and of the quality of standardisation activity in our country.
 Moreover, Spanish experts are present on 90% of ISO standardisation committees and subcommittees.

 The ISO, formed by the standardisation bodies of 165 countries, is responsible for creating and agreeing on global technical standards.
 Its function is to facilitate global trade and promote the development of best practices in business management, as well as innovation and product and service safety.
 Standards are a common language that allows products from different nations to adhere to the same agreed rules and to have compatible designs.
 To this end, the organisation relies on the knowledge of its experts and members.
+One clear example is the new accessible tourism standard (UNE-ISO 21902), published this year.
+It creates guidelines for companies and bodies in the sector to adapt to the special needs of this group, and was spearheaded by Spain (through the ONCE Foundation and the UNE), as well as by the World Tourism Organization (WTO).

 Javier García has been working in the Spanish standardisation body for 25 years, where he held various positions of responsibility before becoming its managing director in 2017.
 He holds a Bachelor's Degree in Chemistry, a Master's Degree in Innovation Management, and a Postgraduate Degree in Business Administration and Marketing Management.